National University of La Plata: The choirs

 The University Choir of the National University of La Plata was the university's first artistic group which was brought about through student initiative and was the first one in its kind in Argentina.
 Its debut took place on 19 September 1942 under the direction of the maestro Rodolfo Kubik.

-The choir's motto i"Friendship through Music" and since its inception, it has encouraged the creation of other university choirs.
+The choir's motto is "Friendship through Music" and since its inception, it has encouraged the creation of other university choirs.
 The First La Plata Festival of University Choirs was organized in 1959, thus initiating a tradition that is maintained to the present time.

 The choir's repertoire includes classical works, religious music of the 16th century, popular Argentinian folk or contemporary music (with works by composers such as Carlos Guastavino, Atahualpa Yupanqui, Ástor Piazzolla, Eladia Blázquez), Latin-American music and negro spirituals.

 Throughout the years, the choir has undertaken many tours including a cycle of concerts in cities along the East Coast of the United States in 1965, in which the choir was invited to take part in the inauguration of the Lincoln Center of New York; a tour of European cities in 1970 with performances in Rome, Paris, Munich, Vienna and Frankfurt; its participation in the 1995 International Music Festival of Cantonigròs; and its 2000 participation in the International Festival of Choir Music "America Cantat III" in Caracas.

 The Coro Juvenil (Youth Choir) was created in September 1983, and is now conducted by Mtro.
 Pablo Cánaves.
 It has received several prizes, and its repertoire ranges from Renaissance music to contemporary music and popular folksongs.

 The Chamber Choir was created in 1985.
 Its objectives are: the musical and professional preparation of youths who aspire to sing professionally; the featuring of soloists and instrumental ensembles; and an emphasis on the musical literature of the 20th century.
 It is conducted by Mtro.
 Roberto Ruiz.